ajaymalasha/ajaymalasha/README.md

 ## Wordpress Expert | Elementor Expert | Woocommerce Expert | Shopify Expert

-Hi, I'm **Arif Hossin**, a full-time web developer with 7 years of experience in front-end development, WordPress WooCommerce theme development, and Shopify theme development.
+Hi, I'm **AJAY MALASHA**, a full-time web developer with 7 years of experience in front-end development, WordPress WooCommerce theme development, and Shopify theme development.
 I specialize in developing and cloning all types of websites using WordPress and Shopify, ensuring high-quality service for my clients.
 I'm available 24/7 to assist with any web-based issues you may have.
 Feel free to contact me anytime!

 <div align="center">